luciopaiva/particles/README.md

   (alternatively, each spacebar press would introduce a single one, and the user could press it several times to create a stream of particles)
 - add energy loss (heat?) when particles travel (and maybe when then collide)
-- particles should not cross each other under any circumstances (an infinite repelling force would prevent that)